 Board of Trustees

 A seven-member Board of Trustees oversees Frederick Community College.
-The board usually meets the third Wednesday of every month (excluding July and December) in the Chris T. Matthews Board Room (A201) in the Administration Building.
+The board usually meets the third Wednesday of every month (excluding July and December) in the Chris T. Matthews Board Room (A-201) in Administration Hall.
 The Board's open general session begins at 7:00 p.m.

 Debra S. Borden